stormpath/stormpath-documentation/source/reference.rst

   Attribute Statement Mapping Rules
   """""""""""""""""""""""""""""""""

   This is an object that contains an array of mapping rules.
-Each of these rules maps an SAML attribute passed by the SAML Identity Provider to one or more Stormpath Account or Account customData attributes.
+Each of these rules maps a SAML attribute passed by the SAML Identity Provider to one or more Stormpath Account or Account customData attributes.
+These are used both when Stormpath is functioning as the Service Provider and the Identity Provider.
+That is, it either defines the SAML Attributes that the external IdP sends, or that Stormpath sends in its role as Identity Provider.
 For more detailed information about how these rules are configured, see :ref:`the Authentication chapter <saml-mapping>`.

   **Attribute Statement Mapping Rules URL**